Going vegan for the environment

 Animal agriculture is having a devastating effect on our environment, both here in the UK and globally; contributing to climate change, deforestation, water pollution and the depletion of natural resources.

 Animal agriculture is one of the leading causes of climate change.
-According to the United Nations, rearing animals for food is responsible for more greenhouse gas emissions than all of the cars, planes, trains, trucks and ships on Earth combined.
+According to the United Nations, rearing animals for food is responsible for 14.5% of total greenhouse gas emissions.

 “A vegan diet is probably the single biggest way to reduce your impact on planet Earth.” – Joseph Poore, University of Oxford

 Animal farming is also a huge waste of water.
 It takes 1,000 litres of water to produce one beef burger, but just 167 litres to produce a tofu-based equivalent.
-You can also produce twice as much soya milk for the amount of water it takes to produce a litre of cows’ milk.
+Dairy has also been widely noted as the most environmentally damaging milk, when compared to vegan alternatives, in terms of carbon emissions, water use and land use.

 Intensive animal farming causes soil erosion and land degradation, and waste from intensive factory farms is one of the main causes of water pollution both in the UK and in other nations.

 In South America, the rainforest is being razed to the ground, primarily to make way for cattle ranching and growing crops to feed farmed animals.
-In fact, according to the UN, the production of red meat is one of the biggest drivers of Amazon rainforest deforestation.
+In fact, research shows that the production of red meat accounts for 90 per cent of Amazon Forest deforestation.